microsoft/vscode-docs/api/language-extensions/syntax-highlight-guide.md

 The tokenization of text is about breaking the text into segments and to classify each segment with a token type.

-VS Code uses a two step approach:
+VS Code's tokenization engine is powered by [TextMate grammars][tm-grammars].
+TextMate grammars are a structured collection of regular expressions and are written as a plist (XML) or JSON files.
+VS Code extensions can contribute grammars through the `grammar` contribution point.

-- [Syntax tokenization](#syntax-tokenization) is based on lexical rules that are expressed as regular expressions contained in a TextMate grammar.
-The TextMate engine runs in the same process as the renderer and tokens are updated as the user types.
+The TextMate tokenization engine runs in the same process as the renderer and tokens are updated as the user types.

-- [Semantic tokenization](#semantic-tokenization) is optional on applied on top of syntax tokens.
-Semantic tokens come from language servers.
-A language server has the full understanding of the source file and can classify each symbol identifier with the symbol it resolves to.
-A constant variable name is rendered as constant throughout the file, not just in its declaration.
-Same for parameter names, property names, class names and so on.
+Tokens are used for syntax highlighting, but also to classify the source code into areas of comments, strings, regex.

+Since 1.43, VS Code also allows extension to provide tokenization through a [Semantic Token Provider](/api/references/vscode-api#DocumentSemanticTokensProvider).
+Semantic providers are typically implemented by language servers that have a deeper understanding of the source file and can resolve symbols in the context of the project.
+For example, a constant variable name can be rendered as constant throughout the project, not just at the place of its declaration.

+Highlighting based on semantic tokens considered an addition to the TextMate based syntax highlighting.
+The semantic highlighting goes on top of the syntax highlighting.

 As language servers take a while to load and analyze the project, semantic tokens come in with a delay.

-## Syntax tokenization
+This article focuses on the TextMate based tokenization.
+Semantic tokenization and theming is explained in dept in the [Semantic Highlighting Guide](semantic-highlighting-guide)

+### TextMate grammars

 VS Code uses [TextMate grammars][tm-grammars] as the syntax tokenization engine.
+Invented for the TextMate editor, they are have been adopted by many other editors and IDEs due to large number of language bundles created and maintained by the Open Source community.

-TextMate grammars are a structured collection of [Oniguruma regular expressions](https://macromates.com/manual/en/regular_expressions) and are typically written as a plist or JSON.
+TextMate grammars rely on [Oniguruma regular expressions](https://macromates.com/manual/en/regular_expressions) and are typically written as a plist or JSON.
 You can find a good introduction to TextMate grammars [here](https://www.apeth.com/nonblog/stories/textmatebundle.html), and you can take a look at existing TextMate grammars to learn more about how they work.

 ### TextMate tokens and scopes